ianwalter/dist/README.md

                   false or module in package.json)
 * `--inline, -l`  Inline/bundle imported modules (defaults to false)
 * `--babel, -b`   Transpile output with Babel (defaults to false)
+* `--plugins, -p` Specify a path for a Rollup plugins file to include

 ## License